Controllable Citation Sentence Generation with Language Models: Abstract

 \section{Abstract}

-The aim of citation generation is usually to automatically generate a citation sentence that refers to a chosen paper in the context of a manuscript.
-However, a rigid citation generation process is at odds with an author's desire to control the generated text based on certain attributes, such as 1) the citation intent of e.g. either introducing background information or comparing results; 2) keywords that should appear in the citation text; or 3) specific sentences in the cited paper that characterize the citation content.
-To provide these degrees of freedom, we present a controllable citation generation system.
-In data from a large corpus, we first parse the attributes of each citation sentence and use these as additional input sources during training of the BART-based abstractive summarizer.
-We further develop an attribute suggestion module that infers the citation intent and suggests relevant keywords and sentences that users can select to tune the generation.
-Our framework gives users more control over generated citations, outperforming citation generation models without attribute awareness in both ROUGE and human evaluations.
+Citation generation aims to generate a citation sentence that refers to a chosen paper in the context of a manuscript.
+However, a rigid citation generation process is at odds with an author's desire to control specific attributes, such as 1) the citation intent, e.g., either introducing background information or comparing results, and 2) keywords that should appear in the citation text.
+To provide these degrees of controllability during citation generation, we propose to integrate the manuscript context, the context of the referenced paper, and the desired control attributes into a structured template and use it to fine-tune a language model (LM) via next-token prediction.
+We then utilize Proximal Policy Optimization to directly optimize the LM in favor of a high score of our proposed controllability metric.
+The proposed workflow harmoniously combines citation attribute suggestion and conditional citation generation into one LM, allowing for better user control.\footnote{ Our code and data are available at \url{https://github.com/nianlonggu/LMCiteGen} }